"Increasing HIV prevention and treatment options make it more important than ever to get tested and know your status.

-ZIAGEN is also available as a scored tablet for HIV-l-infected pediatric patients weighing greater than or equal to 14 kg for whom a solid dosage form is appropriate.
+ZIAGEN is also available as a scored tablet for HIV-1-infected pediatric patients weighing greater than or equal to 14 kg for whom a solid dosage form is appropriate.
 Before prescribing ZIAGEN Tablets, children should be assessed for the ability to swallow tablets.
 If a child is unable to reliably swallow ZIAGEN Tablets, the oral solution formulation should be prescribed.
-The recommended oral dosage of ZIAGEN Tablets for HI V-l-infected pediatric patients is presented in Table 1.
+The recommended oral dosage of ZIAGEN Tablets for HIV-1-infected pediatric patients is presented in Table 1.

 |Weight (kg)||Dosage Regimen Using Scored Tablet||Total Daily Dose|

 |AM Dose||PM Dose|